jeffskinnerbox/networking-lab/lab01/README.md

-# Single Machine Networking with NAT Networking Adapter
+# LAB01 - Single Machine Networking With NAT Networking Adapter
 The first networking mode that we will look at is called network address translation (NAT) networking and is actually the VirtualBox/Vagrant default.